 PHOTO: Ekaterina Schneider and Anastasia Hendrikova

-Today – 4th September 2020 – marks the 102nd anniversary of the murders of two faithful retainers, who followed the Imperial family into exile.
-Countess Anastasia Vasilievna Hendrikova (1888-1918), maid of honour to the Empress Alexandra Feodorovna and Ekaterina Adolfovna Schneider (1856-1918), were both murdered by the Bolsheviks in Perm on 4th September (O.S.
-22nd August) 1918.
+On this day – 4th September (O.S.
+22nd August) 1918 – two faithful retainers, who followed the Imperial family into exile, Countess Anastasia Vasilievna Hendrikova (1888-1918), maid of honour to the Empress Alexandra Feodorovna and Ekaterina Adolfovna Schneider (1856-1918), were both murdered by the Bolsheviks in Perm.

 PHOTO: Anastasia Hendrikova under house arrest in Tobolsk 1917-18